Bishop, Diocese of the Carolinas & Rector, St. Andrew’s Church

 I was born and raised in northern New Jersey.
 In my senior year in high school I met the love of my life, Janet, and after my graduation from Duke University we married.
 After several years working for a large corporation in New York City we moved to Charlottesville, Virginia where I received my Ph.D. in Economics.
 Twenty-five of the next forty years were spent in academe and for the last fifteen of those years I was an appointee of two California Governors.
 Having raised three children (four grandchildren and three great grandchildren) we moved to Mt.
 Pleasant in 2005 and I went back into academe as an adjunct professor at both the Citadel and the College of Charleston.
 Janet and I moved to Somerby Mt.
 Pleasant in 2014 where I began a lay ministry.
 I know now I was called to Somerby and that calling led to my being ordained to the diaconate on December 15, 2016.
 I now have the honor of serving both here at St. Andrew’s and ministering to my friends and neighbors at Somerby.

-Even though I am in my 70s, I am the baby deacon at St Andrew’s in order of ordination.
+Even though I am in my 70s, I am a new deacon.
 I follow outstanding priests and deacons.
 I hope to follow in their footsteps.

 My formative years were spent at Christ School, with a firm religious education including nightly evening song, Sunday sung Eucharist, corporate communions on holy days and weekly sacred studies.
 Little did I know then where it would lead me.